musicrizz/MyContex/README.md

 *required libraries (-l) GL GLEW glfw*

+There are also an utility TempoMap to create a map of simple Tempo and Timer.

 * You can found complete and working examples in this git repos:
 	* [My Utility For TheBookOfShader & ShaderToy](https://github.com/musicrizz/MyUtilityForTheBookOfShaderEShaderToy)
 	* [Multiple Context GLFW example](https://github.com/musicrizz/Multiple-Context-GLFW-example)